 The honeycomb design in the casing of the mouse actually comes with an added benefit.
 The holes in the case allow for more airflow underneath the palm, which prevents sweaty hands in critical gaming moments.
-Because the design does not directly expose any internal components, it also does not threaten any crumbs or dust interfering with them.
+Because the design does not directly expose any internal components, it also doesn't risk any crumbs or dust interfering with them.

-As great as the Cooler Master mm711 60G Gaming Mouse looks, it is not without its own flaws.
-The skates on the bottom of the mouse do not always allow for smooth maneuvering.
-It is also one of many mice that only accommodate the right-handed group of gamers, and it does not have any wireless options.
+As great as the Cooler Master mm711 60G Gaming Mouse looks, it isn't without its flaws.
+The skates on the bottom of the mouse don't always allow for smooth maneuvering.
+It is also one of many mice that only accommodate right-handed gamers, and it doesn't have any wireless options.

 8. Glorious Model O (Minus) Gaming Mouse

-While the honeycomb design is unique, our last mouse is not the only one with this fresh appearance.
-The Glorious Model O (Minus) Gaming Mouse also sports the honeycomb appearance and does not sacrifice any structural durability for it.
-This claw grip mouse also does not lose any comfort in the hands with its ergonomic design.
-This claw grip mouse has looks and comfort, and it still has an excellent performance.
+While the honeycomb design is inspired, our last mouse is not the only one with this fresh appearance.
+The Glorious Model O (Minus) Gaming Mouse also sports the honeycomb appearance without sacrificing any structural durability in the process.
+This claw grip mouse also doesn't lose any comfort in the hands with its ergonomic design.
+This mouse offers both aesthetics and comfort in equal measures, and it still has an excellent performance.

 The Glorious Model O (Minus) Gaming Mouse is a triple threat, but it is not perfect.
-It also suffers from being too big for smaller hands, and the cord has reports of breaking or fraying where it connects to the mouse.
-Because of how the cord also connects to this claw grip mouse, it does not do too well for people who do their gaming on the road.
+It suffers from being too big for smaller hands, and the cord has been reported to break or fray where it connects to the mouse.
+Because of how the cord also connects to this claw grip mouse, it doesn't do too well for people who do their gaming on the road.

 9. Razer Basilisk v2 Wired Gaming Mouse

-If you are looking for the best claw grip mouse, this may be it.
+If you're looking for the best claw grip mouse, this may be it.
 Some gamers have a wide variety of games that they regularly play.
-From first-person-shooters to MMORPGs, they need a mouse that can adapt to whatever they play on a particular day.
+From first-person shooters to MMORPGs, they need a mouse that can adapt to whatever they play on a particular day.
 The Razer Basilisk v2 Wired Gaming Mouse may just have the highest chances of meeting anyone's needs on this list.

 This claw grip mouse offers a lot but still falls short in a few areas.
-In addition to this mouse not fitting all sizes of hands, it may be uncomfortable for some hands that do it.
-One of the 11 programmable buttons also has a small reputation for sticking, but not everyone may have the same experience.
+In addition to it not fitting all sizes of hands, it may be uncomfortable for some hands that it does fit.
+One of the 11 programmable buttons also has a reputation for sticking, but not everyone may have the same experience.
 Despite these minor issues, it is still one of the best claw grip mice on the list.

 10. Corsair Nightsword Ergonomic Gaming Mouse

 Low latency, high DPI, and customization are all admirable features to have on the best claw grip mouse.
-The Corsair Nightsword Ergonomic Gaming Mouse comes with all of this and exceptional comfort.
-For a claw grip mouse that comes with some of the most side buttons on this list, it also comes with some of the highest levels of comfort.
+The Corsair Nightsword Ergonomic Gaming Mouse comes with all of this as well as exceptional comfort.
+For a claw grip mouse that comes with one of the largest numbers of side buttons on this list, it also comes with some of the highest levels of comfort.

-What are Hand Positions for Holding a Mouse?
+What are the Standard Hand Positions for Holding a Mouse?